Cowboys put tag on Prescott, clock ticks on deal with Cooper - WHIZ News

 Prescott was the 2016 NFL Offensive Rookie of the Year when he led the Cowboys on a franchise-record 11-game winning streak that vaulted them to the top seed in the NFC before losing to Green Bay in the divisional round.

-Dallas made the playoffs again in 2018 before falling short of high expectations by missing the postseason last year.
-The Cowboys didn’t renew coach Jason Garrett’s contract after a disappointing season and hired Mike McCarthy.
+Dallas made the playoffs again in 2018, with Prescott getting his first wild-card win, before falling short of high expectations by missing the postseason last year.
+The Cowboys didn’t renew coach Jason Garrett’s contract after the disappointing season and hired Mike McCarthy.

 Prescott has the option of signing the franchise tender and guaranteeing his huge pay increase, but is likely not to sign it to help his leverage in negotiations.